danorris709/JavaPool/README.md

 In the build directory you should find a `libs` directory which will contain the `PoolProject.jar` file.

 Double click the jar file to start the game.

-## How to Play
-Description of the game here

 ## Development
 If you want to use the GameArena implementation for development and have any questions then visit the [wiki](https://codefeedback.lancaster.ac.uk/git110/Term3-norrisd/project/wiki/Developer+API/)